Details about my Kamailio SIP fuzzing project setup

 So far I found in my research this two results:

 If you are running some specific or proprietary Kamailio modules in your VoIP infrastructure and would like to harden them against attacks, please contact me.
-These additional tests can be easily done on my infrastructure.
+These tests can be easily done on my infrastructure.
+I will tailor the test scope to your needs and document the results in a report.

-If you would like to support me to make Kamailio more secure against malicious attacks, I am happy about sponsoring as well.
+If you would like to support me to improve Kamailio and make the server more secure against malicious attacks, you can sponsor me as well.